manqiul/photo/pages/about.md

 Great question.
 This site is still in a early stage, and I'm now working on:

 - Take and upload more photos <span style="font-size:14px;color:#acacac">(of course)</span>.
-- Pick a picture to place on this page.
-- Make this site English-Chinese bilingual <span style="font-size:14px;color:#acacac">(mainly because I have better writing skills in Chinese, and I want to show off how good I can write, which is not true)</span>.
+- Make this site English-Chinese bilingual <span style="font-size:14px;color:#acacac">(mainly because I have better writing skills in Chinese, and I want to show off how good I can write)</span>.
 - Add comment feature <span style="font-size:14px;color:#acacac">(if I failed, I'll delete this and pretend I didn't write it)</span>.
 - More UI designs <span style="font-size:14px;color:#acacac">(I like do CSS work, which is true)</span>.